stephennewman/parse/parse-doc.md

 *   Need to update `src/app/(auth)/login/page.tsx` to use `auth-helpers`.
 *   Need to implement middleware using `auth-helpers` functions.

+## AI Development Guidelines

+- Before writing or modifying code, please ensure you have an up-to-date understanding of the codebase structure.
+If necessary, index or review key folders (like `src/components`, `src/app`, `src/lib`) to gain context.

 ---
 *(This document will be updated frequently)*